BeyondInfinities/BeyondInfinities.github.io/reading_list.md

 <div class="message">
   This is what I have been reading.
-Email me on katlanagaurish@gmail.com If you want to discuss or just chat.
+Email me on gaurish@katlana.com.
+If you want to discuss or just chat.
 I mostly read non-fiction books.
 </div>

 ## Future/Currently Reading

-- Nudge: Improving Decisions about Health, Wealth, and Happiness
-- When Breath Becomes Air
-- Being Mortal: Medicine and What Matters in the End
 - The Courage to Write: How Writers Transcend Fear
 - Stephen Fry Does "The Knowledge
+- Annihilation of Caste
+- Stiff: Curious life of corpses
+- On Writing: A Memoir of the Craft
+- The Immortal Life of Henrietta Lacks
+- Fast Track to Sailing by Steve Colgate
+- Gliding: From passenger to pilots

 ## 2021

+- Nudge: Improving Decisions about Health, Wealth, and Happiness
+- Being Mortal: Medicine and What Matters in the End
+- When Breath Becomes Air
 - The sense of style
 - Bird by bird Some instructions on Writing
 - The tell-tale brain